Raiders of the Lost Tomb

 - Reroll a dice, but you must accept the reroll.
 You cannot reroll a reroll.

-- Give another party member your character can see a reroll with the above stipulations and you must be able to communicate with each other.
+- Use a reaction to give another party member your character can see a reroll with the above stipulations and you must be able to communicate with each other.

 - Use a bonus action to move an extra 10ft.

-- You cannot use it to make the DM reroll, but you can use it to impose disadvantage on an the roll of an enemy you can see which means declare you are using it BEFORE the roll is made.
+- You cannot use it to make the DM reroll, but you can use it to spend a reaction to impose disadvantage on an the roll of an enemy you can see which means declare you are using it BEFORE the roll is made.

 2. Hit points

 - Start with maximum hit points at 1st level (not really a house rule)

-- When levelling up you can roll the dice and if you get less than the average you can take the average.
+- When leveling up you can reroll the dice if you get a 1 (but again, you cannot reroll a reroll).

 3. Critical Hits

 - When a critical hit is made, the dice sets you would normally roll for critical damage is set to maximum damage.
 For example if you critical hit with a longsword wielded one handed, you get the critical die automatically set to 8 and the other for base damage is rolled.
 If you critical hit with a greatsword you would normally roll 4d6 – instead 2d6 are set to 6 each, and roll the other two as normal.
 Same for damage dice for spell attacks.
 Does not apply to anything else, such as a rogue's sneak attack damage dice or battlemaster maneuver dice.

 - If you are killed by a disintegrate spell, your entire body is gone as well as anything mundane you are carrying or wearing.
 Permanent magic items can make a DC10 saving throw to survive with a bonus for each rarity step starting at +0 for common items ( i.e. +1 for uncommon, +2 for rare, +3 for very rare.
 Legendary items and plot important items will auto pass).